 On my first day in The Hamptons, I noticed a distinctive shopping venue, Hildreth’s, the oldest store in America.
 I was fascinated by the store’s longevity and, of course, I had to go in and see what made this store special.

 Two brothers, Richard and Thomas Hildreth, left England for a better life in America in 1635.
 They settled in the East End of the Hamptons and became one of the earliest cattle ranchers in the area.
 After several generations of Hildreth famers, Henry Hildreth opened the first general store in Southampton in 1842 located at 51 Main St, the same location the shopping emporium is housed in today.

-At the time, local residents shopped at there to buy food staples, housewares and dry goods.
+At the time, local residents shopped there to buy food staples, housewares and dry goods.
 Hildreth’s built it’s early business on a tradition of good service, quality merchandise and friendliness.
-These first two photos depicting the humble beginning of this Hamptons institution can be seen at the Rogers Mansion museum in Southampton.
+This photo depicts the humble beginning of this Hamptons institution, and can be seen at the Rogers Mansion museum in Southampton.

 Hildreth’s saw the need to expand their business in the 1940s and began offering home furnishings for the growing population seeking second homes in the area.
 Fine linens, moderns housewares, furniture and household accessories were added to its inventory.